Arthroscopic shoulder surgery for the treatment of rotator cuff tears: why, when and how it is done

 - tendinosus (repetitive injury to the cuff with poor healing) is a process by which healthy cuff tissue becomes weak or degenerative.
 This problem also frequently responds to adequate rehabilitation

 - partial-thickness or incomplete tears can occur.
 While these tears may progress to complete tears, rehabilitation can frequently strengthen the remaining intact cuff tissue and halt the process.
 Many persons with partial-thickness tears will never require surgery if they undergo an appropriate physical therapy rehabilitation to address muscle imbalances.
-(Video 1) (Figure 5)
+(See Fig. 5. and video above)

 Rotator cuff tears can occur in concert with other shoulder problems, and frequently, the rotator cuff tear is an "innocent bystander" to a more symptomatic problem such as shoulder instability or arthritis.
 It is important for a shoulder specialist to perform a comprehensive examination of the shoulder and neck to be sure that other problems are not present or have not contributed to the shoulder pain or rotator cuff tear.